appandgeek/laravel-bootstrap-dashboard/README.md

 # Laravel Bootstrap Dashboard

 Start your development with a Bootstrap 4 Dashboard built for Laravel 5.7 and up.
-This is fully coded "front end + back end" solution for your next Laravel project.
+This is fully coded "front end + back end" solution to kick start your next Laravel project.
 It features many components that can help you create amazing dashboard applications.

 ## Features